Tag Archives: son

 Marisa and I parted ways.
 Our friendship ended that day.

-Days, weeks and months overlapped one another; my past troubles behind me.
+Days, weeks, and months overlapped one another; my past troubles were behind me.
 With my heart overflowing and my eyes drowning in tears, I reached down to kiss my newborn.
 “Hello, Daniel Michael,” I whispered.
 “I’m your Mommy.”

 Daniel